apache/asterixdb/asterix-doc/src/site/markdown/aql/filters.md

 LSM-based secondary indexes, allowing higher data ingestion rates.
-In fact, for certain index structures, our results have shown that using an LSM-based version of an index can be made to significantly outperform its conventional counterpart for \textit{both} ingestion and query speed (an example of such an index being the R-tree for spatial data).
+In fact, for certain index structures, our results have shown that using an LSM-based version of an index can be made to significantly outperform its conventional counterpart for *both* ingestion and query speed (an example of such an index being the R-tree for spatial data).